v-wjrong/imrrong_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/error/ErrorPageConfiguration.md

     ErrorPage --> HttpStatus : uses
 ```

 Class diagram description: This diagram illustrates the core structure of Spring Boot's error page configuration.
-The ErrorPageConfiguration class implements the ErrorPageRegistrar interface and registers error pages by depending on ErrorPageRegistry.
+The ErrorPageConfiguration class implements the ErrorPageRegistrar interface and utilizes ErrorPageRegistry to register error pages.
 It creates ErrorPage objects containing HTTP status codes and paths, where HttpStatus is an enumeration class.
-This design enables the mapping of specific HTTP error states to custom error pages.
+This design enables mapping specific HTTP error states to custom error pages.

 ### Internal Method Call Graph